soluplus/gitTest/Readme.md

-Project to test functionality og Git, Github and test remote creation of Files and transferring external files
+Project to test functionality og Git, Github and test remote creation of Files and transferring external files.
+Using credentials in store.